Packed with vegetables and layered with flavor, this Vegetarian Borscht is a delicious, hearty, and nutritious meal.

 What Does Borscht Taste Like?

-The flavor of beets is predominant in Borscht soup.
+The flavor of beets is predominant in traditional red Borscht soup.
 It has an earthy sweetness, which is balanced with acid from fresh lemon juice or red wine vinegar.

-Don’t forget to season your Borscht with salt, which helps create a balanced flavor profile.
+Don’t forget to season this soup with salt, which helps create a balanced flavor profile and pull out the flavor of everything else.

 Is Borscht Eaten Hot or Cold?

-There are several different types of Borscht, and some are eaten hot (like this Vegetarian Borscht recipe), and other variations are eaten cold.
+There are several different types of Borscht.
+Some are eaten hot, while other variations are eaten cold.

 I have another recipe for Borscht that includes meat, and it’s served hot.